 The table below summarizes the development status of AMITIZA and our key product candidates.
-We currently hold all of the commercialization rights to the prostone compounds in our product pipeline, other than for commercialization of AMITIZA in the United States and Canada, which is covered by our collaboration and license agreement with Takeda.
+Other than AMITIZA, which is covered by our collaboration and license agreement with Takeda, we currently hold all of the commercialization rights to the prostone compounds in our product pipeline.